AnthonyLloyd/BenchmarksGame/README.md

 C#      1.16s
 Java    1.10s

 Submitted again with improvements.

-Lets see...
+Now:

+C#      0.80s
+Java    1.10s

+DONE.
+NOW FASTER THAN JAVA.
+As soon as the C# results get updated.

-### Frankuch-Redux
+### Frannkuch-Redux

-I can't improve this.
-It seems small array manipulation is more costly in .Net than Java?

-Will have another go soon.
+Before:

+C#      18.80s
+Java    13.74s

+Thread improved, rotate and small array optimisations.
+More than enough to beat the Java time on my machine.

+Submitted

 ### K-Nucleotide